 (c) The nursing director and alternate nursing director must meet the requirements of this subsection.

-(1) The nursing director must be a full time employee of the center.
+(1) The nursing director must be a full-time employee of the center.

-(2) The nursing director or alternate nursing director may serve as the administrator or alternate administrator of the center if the nursing director or alternate nursing director meets the administrator qualifications as described in §15.303 of this division (relating to Administrator and Alternate Administrator Qualifications and Conditions).
+(2) The nursing director or alternate nursing director may serve as the administrator or alternate administrator of the center if the nursing director or alternate nursing director meets the administrator qualifications as described in §550.303 of this division (relating to Administrator and Alternate Administrator Qualifications and Conditions).